 Why Only 71% Of Our Clients Get to Google TOP 10

 Have you ever found yourself puzzled and doubting if the product you sell does really work for your clients?
 I have.
-Every time when I get the email from an unsatisfied client I try to find out what goes wrong, why these high-quality links give nothing (or just seem to give nothing) in every single case.
+Every time when I get an email from an unsatisfied client I try to find out what goes wrong, why these high-quality links give nothing (or just seem to give nothing) in every single case.

 Here we go:

-5% of our clients claim to be disappointed with our links, since they’ve never observed any improvement after having bought DA40-DA100 links through LInksManagement.
+5% of our clients claim to be disappointed with our links, since they’ve never observed any improvement after having bought DA40-DA100 links through LinksManagement.

-KeywordFinally, only 3% of our clients’ sites stop dead in the middle of Google TOP 100 or TOP 50 and have no chances to keep rising.
-It’s due to the keyword competitiveness.
+Finally, only 3% of our clients’ sites stop dead in the middle of Google TOP 100 or TOP 50 and have no chances to keep rising.
+It happens due to the keyword competitiveness.
 Well, this is the most complicated situation.
-And there are 2 ways out.
+And there are 2 ways out of it.
 First, you should acquire more links, since your competitors buy high quality links too.
-So, here you fall into the SEO race.
+Thus you get into the SEO race.